tier4/autoware_lanelet2_map_validator/README.md

 ### Exclusion list (Input JSON file, optional)

-If there are primitves that do have errors but not possible to fix for some reason, users can exclude them from the validation.
+If there are primitives that do have errors but not possible to fix for some reason, users can exclude them from the validation.
 You can create an "exclusion list" in a JSON format to tell `autoware_lanelet2_map_validator` which primitive to ignore.
 As you can see in the `sample_exclusion_list.json`, the exclusion list must look like this.